 GalaxEye is an Indian startup that develops Drishti, an earth observation satellite equipped with multiple sensors.
 Drishti features multispectral imager (MSI) and synthetic aperture radar (SAR) sensors in a single platform to enable high-resolution, all-weather imagery.

 This multisensor configuration creates a comprehensive earth observation (EO) dataset and satellite sub-daily revisits provide global data coverage.
-The startup deploys Drishti for proprietary EO missions for mining, insurance, agriculture, maritime, energy, and utility industry among others.
+The startup deploys Drishti for proprietary EO missions for mining, insurance, agriculture, maritime, energy, and utility industries among others.

 Vyoma facilitates Collision Avoidance